Linguistic Watermark Configuration

-When the OntoLing plug-in is loaded, the Linguistic Watermark component scans the OntoLing folder looking for available linguistic interfaces.
+When started, the Linguistic Watermark component scans the working directory looking for available linguistic interfaces.
 These interfaces come up in the form of jar files whose manifest contains the following entry:

 LinguisticInterfaceClass: < classpath of the java class implementing the LinguisticInterface interface >

-The Linguistic Watermark configuration utility can be invoked by selecting, from the OntoLing menu appearing in Protégé, the Configure-->LinguisticWatermarkConfiguration option.
-A window will open (see figure below), listing the available linguistic interfaces (see notes in the intro):
+The Linguistic Watermark configuration utility can be invoked through dedicated API to open a window (see figure below), listing the available linguistic interfaces (see notes in the intro):

 By clicking on the different tabs, it is possible to access and edit the configuration settings for the various resources.
 In figure below, the configuration settings for the Dict Interface are showed.